SarahMohamedLotfy/Writer-Identification-System/README.md

 We tested this code on 40 test cases and we got 90% accuracy.

+Libraries needed:
+import cv2
+import numpy as np
+import matplotlib.pyplot as plt from scipy import ndimage from scipy.ndimage import label import os import statistics from sklearn.neighbors import KNeighborsClassifier import time

+How to run the code:
+  - It is a python code in pattern.py file.
+  - Edit the code with any code editor to change the path to the data folder.
+  - Run using python.
+  - results.txt ad time.txt will be generated at the data folder.

 reference:
 U. Marti and H. Bunke.
 The IAM-database: An English Sentence Database for Off-line Handwriting Recognition.
 Int'l Journal on Document Analysis and Recognition, Volume 5, pages 39 - 46, 2002.